-ENGL 2223 Survey of World Literature from 1650 - (F, S, SUM).
-This course introduces the student to the literature of the world as well as the literature from English-speaking countries.
+ENGL 2223 Survey of World Literature from 1650 - (S) This course introduces the student to the literature of the world as well as the literature from English-speaking countries.
 The students may read literature from Asia, Africa, and South America as well as from Europe and North America.
 Reactions and comparisons to the students' lives are explored as the students read, interpret and analyze this literature.
-Prerequisite: English 1013 and 1023 with a grade "C" or better, or consent of instructor.
+This is an honors course.
+Please refer to the NWACC Honors Program section in the current catalog for more information.
+Prerequisites: ENGL 1013 & 1023.

-ENGL 2223H Survey of World Literature from 1650 Honors (S).
+ENGL 2223H Survey of World Literature from

+1650 Honors (S).
 This course introduces the student to the literature of the world as well as the literature from English-speaking countries.
 The students may read literature from Asia, Africa, and South America as well as from Europe and North America.
 Reactions and comparisons to the students' lives are explored as the students read, interpret and analyze this literature.
 This is an honors course.
 Please refer to the NWACC Honors Program section in the current catalog for more information.
-Prerequisites: Successful completion of ENGL 1013 or 1013H and ENGL 1023 or 1023H with a B or better.
+Prerequisites: ENGL 1013 & 1023.